valkjsaaa/PyPowerEdgeFan/README.md

 # PyPowerEdgeFan

-PyPowerEdgeFan is a Python-based fan controller for Dell PowerEdge servers.
+PyPowerEdgeFan is a Python-based PID fan controller for Dell PowerEdge servers.

 ## Installation